Payment Gateway Questions & Answers

 Q. I have a MOTO merchant account but my bank says I can't use e-Path to receive credit card payments from online, they insist I need to use a real time 'live' payment gateway system to do that.
 What can I do and why would the bank force me to use this much more risky method?

-A. In this day and age this is most unusual but can still happen.
-It could possibly mean the person you are dealing with at your bank may not quite understand the e-Path service or perhaps the importance of PCI DSS and CDU Compliance.
-They also simply may not be aware there is a new system available that finally attacks the very core mechanisms responsible for facilitating credit card and identity data theft and the subsequent online credit card fraud that can result.
+A. It could possibly mean the person you are dealing with at your bank may not quite understand the e-Path service.
+They also simply may not be aware there is a new system available that finally attacks the very core mechanisms responsible for facilitating the vast majority of credit card and identity data theft and the subsequent online credit card fraud that can result.

-Don't forget before e-Path the only official bank approved way to accept credit cards online was to use the real time online payment processing system - which is a method that permanently stores your customers credit cards within its online systems and that also will attempt to transact anything entered into it by any anonymous individual on the open internet blindly and instantly without you knowing.
-Both of these factors are actually responsible for near the entirety of credit card and identity theft and online credit card fraud in the world today.
+Don't forget before e-Path the only official bank approved way to accept credit cards online was to use the real time online payment processing system - which is a method that permanently stores your customers credit cards within its systems and that also will usually attempt to transact anything entered into it by any anonymous individual on the open internet blindly and instantly without you knowing (that's what 'live' automated online processing is).
+The vast majority of all online credit card fraud perpetrated on the internet is through the 'real time' payment processing system.

-If your bank insists you can only accept credit cards online via that system, then it could be high time to consider switching to a merchant account provider who is much more serious about security.
+If your bank insists you can only accept credit cards online via that system, then it could be high time to consider switching to a bank that is much more serious about security.

-Your security and the potential future of your online business and the security of your cardholder customers credit card and identity details could most certainly be at risk here, absolutely.
-And if you thnk we may be exagerating this risk, then here are some recent proof-positive happenings you may like to peruse through ...
+The potential future of your online business and the security of your customers' credit card and identity details could most certainly be at risk here, absolutely.
+And if you think we may be exaggerating this risk, then here are some recent proof-positive happenings you may like to peruse through ...

 More than 100 million credit cards may have been compromised in data breach